Dutch

 Bart Eggen (Groningen) The human CNS from a spatial perspective (15')

-Aletta van den Bosch (Milan, Italy) Microglial states determine lesion dynamics in multiple sclerosis (15')
+Aletta van den Bosch (Milan, Italy) Microglial states associate with lesion dynamics in multiple sclerosis (15')

 Session 4: Glial regulation of neuronal activity and synaptic plasticity